kattlo/kattlo-cli/examples/README.md

   --directory='topic/01_create_with_config'
 ```

-- Create a topic and patch the partitions
+- Create a topic and patch the number of partitions

 ```bash
 kattlo \